 Beverages / Alcohol

-We provide two sodas per person per day, water, lemonade and a limited supply of beer and wine at camp.
+If this trip requires a flight or other logistical changes, we discourage passengers from bringing alcohol.
+We provide a limited supply of soft drinks, water, lemonade and a small supply of beer and wine with dinner.
 You are welcome to bring your own favorite beverages, alcoholic or non-alcoholic, in non-glass containers.
 If you choose to bring additional drinks or alcoholic beverages, please let us know in advance.
 For those planning to buy hard liquor in Idaho, State Liquor Store hours vary.
-For information on where you can buy liquor in Idaho, please visit: www.mixblendenjoy.com/.
+For information on where you can buy liquor in Idaho, please visit: http://www.mixblendenjoy.com/ .
 Selection is likely to be limited.
 For your safety and the safety of others, the consumption of alcoholic beverages is limited to camp.

 OARS is committed to providing a safe and healthy environment for our guests and for our staff.
 We ask that smoking of any kind be done away and downwind from other trip participants.

 We are obligated to adhere to the regulations established by the managing agency with jurisdiction over the area in which our trip operates.
 Use of marijuana on federal lands, whether it be medicinal or recreational, is illegal and therefore we ask that you refrain from bringing it with you on your OARS trip.